-We hope your parent-teacher interview went well.
-In this tip section, we cover what you should think about when you get home from the conference:
+We hope your parent-teacher conference went well.
+Here’s what you should think about doing when you get home after the conference:

-Speak honestly with your child about the discussion you had with the teacher.
-Let them know both the positives and any problem areas that were discussed, as well as plans that you and the teacher made to help your child make improvements.
+Speak honestly with your child about the discussion you had with their teacher.
+Let your child know both the positives and any problem areas that were discussed, as well as plans that you and their teacher made to help your child make improvements.

-Start right away on any plans for improvement and be very consistent.
+Start right away on any plans for improvement and be consistent in applying these plans.
 This helps show your child that you consider them important and that everyone (parent, teacher and child) can work together to make positive changes.
 It also models for your child how to take on problems and turn them around.

 If you have a partner or spouse who was unable to attend the conference, fill them in on the information as soon as possible.